Bankruptcy – Chapter 11

 Emerging from Chapter 11

 Chapter 11, bankruptcy means restructuring and not liquidation.
-A company may downsize its operations, but the stores and the assets remain operational, may be under different ownership.
+A company may downsize its operations, but the stores and the assets remain operational and maybe under different ownership.

 There have been instances where the timelines are too stretched for the outcome of bankruptcy proceedings.
-However, there are occasions where the preparation and finalization of plans happen before the proceedings get its way to Court.
+However, there are occasions where the preparation and finalization of plans happen before the proceedings get their way to the Court.

 One may assume that the debtor has enough funds to operate a business in bankruptcy proceedings.
 Please note that even if the company can reduce its expenses substantially, it has to honor the costs associated with the proceedings in terms of fees of lawyers, professionals, etc., which can run into huge money in large cases.

 Most vendors and customers become aware of the proceedings through the various notices they receive.
 It is a myth that these parties will flee away upon knowing the bankruptcy proceedings.
 However, it is pertinent to note here that these vendors and suppliers generally chose to continue their relationship as they become priority service providers in the claim priority scheme established by the Bankruptcy Code.

 Also, read about What is Bankruptcy & its Types.

 Chapter 11 is expensive as it involves many stakeholders who, in turn, will employ professionals, each seeking to be paid by the debtor.
 Moreover, it distracts management focus, damages brand values, and makes normal operations difficult.

 Firstly, the unsecured creditors have the only option to work with the company is filing litigation.
 It results in spending valuable money as courts may take a long time to decide, and thus recovery may be delayed.
 Moreover, the recovery itself will be very meager considering the costs involved and the success rate of Chapter 11 proceedings.
 More so, as their claim gets the priority next to the secured creditors.